Stuart Forster reviews a Bizhop carry on suitcase for business travellers.

-The Bizhop carry-on suitcase has been designed to meet the needs of business travellers while complying with the size requirements for cabin baggage of several major airlines.
+The Bizhop carry on suitcase was designed to meet the needs of business travellers and comply with several major airlines cabin baggage size requirements.

-This piece of baggage carries a relatively new name among luggage producers.
+This piece of baggage carries a relatively new name among business carry on luggage producers.
 The Bizhop Luggage company was founded by Iain Begg.
 Crowdsourcing, via Kickstarter, provided funding for this venture.
 Shipment of the cases began in December 2017.

 The suitcase’s look and feel